MaxMedland/My-PowerBI-Project/README.md

 # 📊 Power BI Business Intelligence & Data Engineering Capabilities

 This repository serves as a professional showcase of my end-to-end Power BI capabilities.
-I specialize in transforming fragmented, raw data into high-performance semantic models and interactive executive reports that drive data-informed decision-making.
+I specialise in transforming fragmented, raw data into high-performance semantic models and interactive executive reports that drive data-informed decision-making.

 ---